 Marcela is Professor of Spanish and Applied Linguistics at Durham University.
 Her research interests include second language acquisition and teaching, and the sociolinguistic outcomes of language contact.
 At present, she is working on a transnational approach to language teaching in higher education and on the linguistic contact between Welsh and Spanish in Argentine Patagonia.
 Marcela was the Durham lead for Routes into Languages Northeast and has lead an OWRI outreach project on sociolinguistic awareness in secondary education, aimed at increasing students’ respect for linguistic diversity.

-Nicola currently holds the position of Lecturer in Hispanic Studies at the Department of Modern Languages and Cultures, University of Liverpool.
+Nicola currently holds the position of Senior Lecturer in Hispanic Studies at the Department of Modern Languages and Cultures, University of Liverpool.
 Her research looks at immigration and language learning in the context of Galicia.
 Her main interests include sociolinguistics, migration studies and minority languages.

 Marina Rabadán Gómez

 Marina is a lecturer in Spanish and Linguistics at the University of Liverpool and her research interests lay at the intersection of Second Language Acquisition and Pragmatics.
 Her PhD focuses on the development a framework to enable Spanish teachers to systematically raise awareness of the variations in language use in their students as well as to assist them to develop strategies for a successful intercultural communication.

 Naomi Wells is Senior Lecturer in Italian and Spanish with Digital Humanities at the Institute of Languages, Cultures and Societies and Acting Director of the Digital Humanities Research Hub at the School of Advanced Study, University of London.
 Her most recent research focuses on multilingualism on the internet and social media.